kammitama5/kammitama5.github.io/_posts/2018-1-27-Saturday-January-27th.md

   or creative way) to find yourself at a Hackerspace.
 You learn so much.
 The grungier, the better!
 - Also, my Hackerspace even taught a workshop on Emacs, which should be coming around again soon.
 I mean..do you know of *anywhere* (school, boot camp) that does that?
 Yeah..neither do I.
+- And they charge next to nothing for it (it's pretty much snacks-money).
+The guy who runs it says he pretty much does everything in Emacs, now :D

 ## So..what happens at Sparklecon?
 - It's a mix of presentations but on by people in the community, and then things like robot battles, PCB-soldering,